With so many types of fuel offered on the market today, it can be hard to know which kind of gas is okay to use in your Craftsman mower.

 Small engine manufacturers recommend using a fuel with an ethanol content no greater than 10%.
 This is sufficient if you are always using fresh gas within 30 days and are keeping your fuel system and carburetor clean.

-I like using a premium unleaded fuel or a recreation fuel for Craftsman mower gas.
+I like using premium unleaded fuel or a recreation fuel (REC-90) for Craftsman mower gas.
 You can find premium fuel at most gas stations.
-It is a little more difficult to find recreation fuel.
-Many of the larger gas stations will offer recreation fuel.
+It is a little more difficult to find recreational fuel.
+Many of the larger gas stations will offer recreational fuel.

 You can read more about the advantages of using Sea Foam as a fuel additive in my article “Why Use Sea Foam Fuel Additive in a Lawn Mower”.